Eleftherios Economou: Scientific career

 Economou stepped down from the position of director general of FORTH in April 2004, and he was succeeded by Stelios C. Orphanoudakis.
 Three years later, in 2007, he reached the compulsory retirement age of 67 at the university.
-He was awarded the title of emeritus professor at the University of Crete and he continues to teach and remains active in research at the department of physics.
+He was awarded the title of emeritus professor at the University of Crete.
+He continued to teach until 2024 and he still remains active in research.
+A symposium on his honor entitled "From electrons to elastic and electromagnetic waves" was organized on June 30, 2025 on the occasion of his 85th birthday.